alirezajavadi/todo.today/README.md

 # todoToday
-You can manage your daily tasks with this app, also you can find out the history of what you did in the past!
+You can manage your daily tasks with this app, also you can find out the history of what you did in the past!!
 <br>
 <br>
 <br>